tanmaybasu/TkNN/README.md

 predicted_class_label = clf.predict(X_test)
 ```

 Here `X_train` is the training data and it is an array or matrix and has shapes '[n_samples, n_features]'. 'y_train' is the class labels of individual samples in 'X_train'.
 Similarly, 'X_test' is the test data and it is also an array or matrix and has shapes '[n_samples, n_features]'.
-The following options of distance metric s are available: 'cosine', 'chebyshev', 'cityblock', 'euclidean', 'minkowski'.
+The following options of distance metric s are available: 'cosine', 'chebyshev', 'cityblock', 'euclidean', 'minkowski'. β is the threshold on majority voting and ϴ is the threshold on similarity between data points.

 An example code to implement TkNN using a sample data is uploaded as `testing_TkNN.py`.
 For any further query, you may reach out to me at welcometanmay@gmail.com